csc-ubc-okanagan/R-Python-Blog/README.md

 4. Once the post is completed, knit the file.
 In the same `_src` file, an `HTML` and `MD` file will be created.
 Delete the `HTML` file, and then move the `MD` file into the `_posts` folder.

 Once this is done, commit the changes to the repo and the new blog version should be deployed.

+## Categorizing Posts

+The layout of the 'Categories' tab will follow this structure:

+- Python
+    - Getting Started
+    - IDE
+    - Data
+    - Visualization
+    - Modelling
+    - Advanced
+- R
+    - Getting Started
+    - IDE
+    - Data
+    - Visualization
+    - Modelling
+    - Advanced

+All posts will fall into these categories, with Python and R as the primary categories, with identical subcategories.

+## Tagging Posts

+The tags will be listed in all lowercase, with the exception of `R`.
+Multiple tags can be listed in each blog post.